 The Benwood

 The Benwood sank after colliding with another ship at night.
 It was 1942, and both ships were traveling without lights to avoid being detected by submarines.
 The Benwood was later used for bombing practice by the Navy, but now lies peacefully at rest.
-Both divers and snorkelers can enjoy this wreck which sits in 7-13 metres/25-45 feet of water.
+Both divers and snorkelers can enjoy this wreck which sits in 7-13 meters/25-45 feet of water.

 The Eagle